samsuh/2026-journal/README.md

 # 2026-journal

+## 1/26/26
+Personal realization is that i am too quick to offer advice, often unsolicited.
+I dont know why i do it.
+Sometimes it's helpful and well received, and other times it's not.

 ## 1/25/26
 ### Music Theory
 I was thinking about how learning music theory fundamentals would eventually convert from knowledge into music.
 At some point when I feel I have a grasp of the basics, I need to turn that into sound.
 Once i know the theoretical letters and connections there, learn it on an instrument, and make sounds.
 "Your hands must learn what your brain knows."